-Sharing with you some of the projects/organisations we have supported through our book sale proceeds.
+Sharing with you below many of the projects/organisations we have supported through our book sale proceeds.

 Free To Shine is a nonprofit humanitarian organisation based in Australia, which prevents and responds to trafficking against children in Cambodia.
 Free To Shine work in partnership with local communities in Cambodia to create long-term scholarships for girls at risk, and university scholarships for survivors of sex trafficking.